dstnbrkr/componentkit/_docs/component-hosting-view.md

 <div class='note-important'>
   <p>
-    A <code>CKComponentHostingView</code> is not supposed to be used inside a table or a collection view.
-It is supposed to be used standalone.
+    A <code>CKComponentHostingView</code> is not supposed to be used inside a `UICollectionView`.
+Use `CKCollectionViewDataSource` instead.
   </p>
 </div>